Thirteen-hour ‘flight to nowhere’ for US jet bound to Tel Aviv

 Air travel into Israel severely disrupted after deadly incursions by Hamas militants killed dozens

-Hundreds of United Airlines passengers booked from San Francisco to Tel Aviv are enduring a 13-hour “flight to nowhere” due to the attacks by Hamas on southern Israel.
+Hundreds of United Airlines passengers booked from San Francisco to Tel Aviv endured a 13-hour “flight to nowhere” due to the attacks by Hamas on southern Israel.

 Flight UA954 departed from the Californian city at 8.25pm local time for the 7,422-mile journey to Israel’s main airport, Ben Gurion International.

 But about halfway along its journey, above eastern Greenland, the Boeing 777 made a 180-degree turn and is heading back to San Francisco.
-It is expected to touch down at around 9.30am local time.
+The flight landed safely back at SFO on Saturday morning, according to flightradar24.

+“The safety of our customers and crews is our top priority.
+We are closely monitoring the situation and we are adjusting flight schedules as required,” United Airlines told The Independent in an email statement.

+“After our two departures from [Tel Aviv] scheduled for today, future operations at TLV will be suspended until conditions allow them to resume,” the airline added.

 A succession of Ryanair flights from Continental Europe to Tel Aviv turned around in mid-air.